brody192/filebrowser-template/README.md

 ## Template Features

-- Run any Filebrowser version by setting the `FILEBROWSER_VERSION` variable

 - Automatically uses attached volume as the storage location

 - Username and Password are set by service variables